Optical Constants of Crystalline Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ by Brillouin Light Scattering Spectroscopy: Introduction

-In this paper, room-temperature refractive indices and extinction coefficients for three Bi-2212 crystals at the commonly-used wavelength of 532 nm are extracted from Brillouin spectra by measurement of acoustic mode peak frequency shifts and linewidths.
-This method for determining the optical constants of opaque materials is uncommon, particularly at a single wavelength.
-Knowledge of the refractive index and extinction coefficient is especially useful because they can be used along with Kramers-Kronig transformations to determine other optical properties.
-Elastic constant $C_{44}$ of crystalline Bi-2212 is also determined from Brillouin scattering measurements of bulk acoustic phonon modes.
+In this paper, room-temperature optical extinction coefficient-to-refractive index ratios for a Bi-2212 crystal at the commonly-used wavelength of 532 nm are extracted from Brillouin spectra by measurement of bulk acoustic mode peak frequency shifts and linewidths.
+Knowledge of these ratios, together with published refractive index values, allows optical extinction coefficients to be determined and, consequently, other optical properties via the Kramers-Kronig transformations.